-Following the 2020 Annual Meeting of Stockholders, the members of the Board were C. Michael Jacobi, John A. Cosentino, Jr., Christopher J. Killoy, Terrence G. O'Connor, Amir P. Rosenthal, Ronald C. Whitaker, Phillip C. Widman, Sandra S. Froman, and Michael O. Fifer.
-The Board of Directors held 14 meetings during 2020, including four regular meetings and ten special meetings.
-Each Director attended at least 75% of the meetings of the Board and of the Committees on which he or she served that were held during 2020.
-In addition, all members of the Board attended the 2020 virtual Annual Meeting of Stockholders.
+Following the 2021 Annual Meeting of Stockholders, the members of the Board were C. Michael Jacobi, John A. Cosentino, Jr., Christopher J. Killoy, Terrence G. O'Connor, Amir P. Rosenthal, Ronald C. Whitaker, Phillip C. Widman, Sandra S. Froman, and Michael O. Fifer.
+After 16 years of continuous service on the Board of Directors, C. Michael Jacobi will be stepping down at the conclusion of the Annual Meeting of Stockholders.

+The Board of Directors held 14 meetings during 2021, including four regular meetings and ten special meetings.
+Each Director attended at least 75% of the meetings of the Board and of the Committees on which he or she served that were held during 2021.
+In addition, all members of the Board attended the 2021 virtual Annual Meeting of Stockholders.
 It is the policy of the Company that attendance at all meetings of the Board, all Committee meetings, and the Annual Meeting of Stockholders is expected, unless a Director has previously been excused by the Chairman of the Board for good cause.

-Committee memberships at year end and the number of meetings of the full Board and its Committees held during the fiscal year 2020 are set forth in the table below.
+Committee memberships at year end and the number of meetings of the full Board and its Committees held during the fiscal year 2021 are set forth in the table below.
 When feasible and appropriate, it is the practice of the Board to hold its regular Committee meetings in conjunction with the regular meetings of the Board of Directors.
 Each Committee is governed by a written charter that has been adopted by the Board.
 A copy of each Committee's charter is posted on the Company's website at www.ruger.com, and is available in print to any stockholder who requests it by contacting the Corporate Secretary as set forth in "STOCKHOLDER AND INTERESTED PARTY COMMUNICATIONS WITH THE BOARD OF DIRECTORS" below.